12 Best Adaptogens to Feel Less Stressed, Get Laser Focused and More

 Your adrenals are the same way.
 You want them to make stress hormones quickly when needed, then to stop making the hormones as soon as you’re done.
 That’s what adaptogens do – they make your adrenals react more quickly, so you spend less time and energy making stress hormones.

-This article will walk you through seven adaptogens I’ve used for more than a decade, and dig into some of that research to help you decide if adaptogens are right for you.
+This article will walk you through 12 adaptogens I’ve used for more than a decade, and dig into some of that research to help you decide which adaptogenic herbs are best for you.
 You don’t have to take all of these, or any of them for that matter.
-Different ones work for different people.
+Different adaptogens work for different people.
 That’s why we have functional medicine docs, Ayurveda, herbalists, and even shamanic practitioners who work with herbs.

-Ashwagandha, which translates to ‘smell of horse,’ is used in Ayurvedic practices for all kinds of things, most notably for reducing stress.
+Ashwagandha, one of the most common adaptogens, translates to ‘smell of horse,’ — it is used in Ayurvedic practices for all kinds of things, most notably for reducing stress.
 (Remember that stress comes from exercise, diet, infection, fear of stuff, and even your mother-in-law…and your body doesn’t care about the source.)

 Ashwagandha may also be effective when used synergistically with alcohol to reduce stress and anxiety, although I think you’re better off skipping the alcohol or at least choosing a clean one and mitigating its harmful effects when you’re stressed.

 Improves memory: Another cool thing about ashwagandha is that it shows promise in improving memory formation.
 This could be important in research for treating Alzheimer’s patients.
 More large human studies are needed to show how and why this adaptogen might be effective, but there is research to suggest that ashwagandha could reverse the effects of neurological toxins associated with neurodegenerative diseases.[14, 15]